The financial aid policies/procedures included on this page are:

-Students applying for financial aid are expected to be enrolled full time (at least 12 hours) each semester (Fall and Spring) during the academic year.
-Students enrolled less than full time must notify the Financial Aid office because institutional aid is reserved for full-time students only.
-Federal and state financial aid may be awarded to students enrolled less than full time, but may be reduced according to the actual enrollment status.
+Federal and State-funded financial aid may be offered to students enrolled less than full time, but the aid amount may be reduced according to a student’s actual enrollment status.
 Students must be enrolled at least half time for a Federal Direct Loan (6 hours).

-Statement of Standards: Students students are required to maintain satisfactory academic progress and to remain in academic good standing to retain eligibility for financial aid.
+Students are required to maintain satisfactory academic progress and to remain in academic good standing to retain eligibility for financial aid.
 Students who are applying for financial assistance are expected to be enrolled full-time each semester during the academic year.
 Full-time enrollment is defined as 12 credits or more per semester.
-Students enrolled less than full-time must notify the Office of Financial Aid and may be subject to reductions in financial assistance.
+Students enrolled less than full-time must notify the Office of Student Financial Services and may be subject to reductions in financial assistance.

 Federal regulations require a College’s Standards of Academic Progress (SAP) to include the following: